 Postnatal Depression can totally ruin the early months and even years of motherhood.
 For me, it actually started in pregnancy with prenatal depression and continued until my baby was about 6 months old, when I became much more able to see the funny side of motherhood.
+While the sleep deprivation was a big factor for me, I did find practical things I could do to improve the situation.
 Here are 8 things I found that helped with recovery from Postnatal Depression, at least for me.

 This was so important.
 I admitted to my Mum that I had postnatal depression when Boy Child was 6 weeks old.
 She helped me massively, initially by convincing me to speak to my GP and taking Boy Child out when Chris got home from work so that I could talk to him.
 She then continued to help by taking Boy Child for two hours every afternoon until I was coping better.
 Not everyone is lucky enough to have that level of support but if you do, use it.